samskritidev/yellow-dev/data/authors/neil-carson.md

   <!--StartFragment-->

-  Neil is a native of the UK and loves travelling, woodworking and cooking.
-He has a passion for experiencing different cultures and has learned to speak fluent Mandarin and Cantonese.
+  Neil is a native of the UK and loves traveling, woodworking and cooking.
+He has a passion for experiencing different cultures and speaks five languages including fluency in Mandarin and Cantonese.

   <!--EndFragment-->